FAANG/dcc-genome-signal-tracks/README.md

 1. Additional perl module dependencies - please see cpanfile in the root of the repository.
 If you have cpanm, you can install them with `cpanm --installdeps .`
 1. A reference genome, split into fasta files.
 One chromosome/contig per file works well, as the each file is loaded into memory by default.
 The eHive pipeline is tested to work with chromsomes up to the size of human chr1.
 1. A bowtie index file for the reference genome
 1. A chrom sizes file for use with bedGraphToBigWig - 2 column, tab-separated  text file, listing the reference sequence names and lengths.
-This can be created from the bowtie index: `bowtie-inspect -s index_name | awk 'BEGIN{OFS="\t"}{print $2,substr($5,4)}' > chrom.list`

 ### Installation